marcoguerri/libll/README.md

 ### libads ###
-libads implements commonly used data structures and algorithms.
-Only doubly linked list is available for the moment, more data structures are being worked on.
+libads is an implementation of a doubly linked-list.
 The library is thread safe as long as data structure instances are private to each thread.

 ### License ###